Dallas Workplace Injury Lawyer

 Dallas work injury claims may appear confusing or overwhelming, but our Dallas workers' injury law firm is well-equipped to handle any workplace accident or injury with precision and timeliness, allowing you to focus on fully recovering.
 We do not charge any fees unless and until we obtain a settlement on your behalf.
 Furthermore, our highly trained professionals will provide free, no-obligation consultations.

 Our Dallas work-related injury law firm works hard to help you recover compensation for your work injury, non-subscriber, and third-party cases so you don't have to.
 Our Dallas workplace injury attorneys will walk you through the process and represent you, protecting your rights and preparing you for what to expect.

-Experienced Dallas Personal Injury Lawyer Handling Serious Injuries and Deaths in Commercial, On-the-Job, and Industrial Accidents.
+Experienced Personal Injury Attorney Handling Serious Injuries and Deaths in Commercial, On-the-Job, and Industrial Accidents.

 Cases involving Texas Nonsubscriber Workers Compensation are handled by the Law Office of Doug Goyen.
 This is a personal injury or wrongful death case in which an employee is injured or killed as a result of their employer's negligence and the employer does not have Texas Workers Compensation Insurance.

 Employees in Texas may sue their employers for workplace injuries caused by the employer in the following circumstances: